 Austria lacks significant fossil fuel supplies (coal, gas and oil) and deriving energy from running water is an important power source for the country.
 Investment in hydroelectric power grew significantly after the Second World War and large power stations are now located in the Alps (with reservoirs for peak power) as well as along main rivers (for the production of a regular band of electricity).
-Hydropower infrastructure often superimposed the preceding measures undertaken against floods.
+Hydropower infrastructure often superimposed preceding measures carried out to mitigate floods.